invad0r/notable-notes/notes/c segfault.md

 ---
 tags: [c]
-title: c stackoverflow segfault
+title: c segfault
 created: '2019-07-30T07:58:36.045Z'
-modified: '2020-01-21T09:48:06.719Z'
+modified: '2020-04-24T09:28:58.217Z'
 ---

-# c stackoverflow segfault
+# c segfault

+`stackoverflow`
-> A segmentation fault occurs when a program attempts to access a memory location that it is not allowed to access, or attempts to access a memory location in a way that is not allowed (for example, attempting to write to a read-only location, or to overwrite part of the operating system)
+> segmentation fault occurs when a program attempts to access a memory location that it is not allowed to access,
+> or attempts to access a memory location in a way that is not allowed
+> e.g. attempting to write to a read-only location, or to overwrite part of the operating system

 ## example
 ```c